-"(3)(A) Any amount of damages which the United States is entitled to recover under this subsection shall be paid to the United States within the 1-year period beginning on the date of the breach or such longer period beginning on such date as shall be specified by the Secretary. "(B) If damages described in subparagraph (A) are delinquent for 3 months, the Secretary shall, for the purpose of recovering such damages- "(i) utilize collection agencies contracted with by the Administrator of the General Services Administration; or "(ii) enter into contracts for the recovery of such damages with collection agencies selected by the Secretary.
+"(3)(A) Any amount of damages which the United States is entitled to recover under this subsection shall be paid to the United States within the 1-year period beginning on the date of the breach or such longer period beginning on such date as shall be specified by the Secretary.

+"(B) If damages described in subparagraph (A) are delinquent for 3 months, the Secretary shall, for the purpose of recovering such damages-

+"(i) utilize collection agencies contracted with by the Administrator of the General Services Administration; or ess of the contractor in collecting such damages.
+Section 3718 of the 31, United States Code, shall apply to any such contract to the extent not inconsistent with this subsection.

+"(ii) enter into contracts for the recovery of such damages with collection agencies selected by the Secretary.
+Contracts.

-"(C) Each contract for recovering damages pursuant to this subsection shall provide that the contractor will, not less than once each 6 months, submit to the Secretary a status report on the success of the contractor in collecting such damages.
-Section 3718 of title 31, United States Code, shall apply to any such contract to the extent not inconsistent with this subsection. "(m)(1) Any obligation of an individual under the Loan Repayment Program for service or payment of damages shall be canceled upon the death of the individual.
+"(C) Each contract for recovering damages pursuant to this subsection shall provide that the contractor will, not less than once 6 months, submit to the Secretary a status report on the

+"(m)(1) Any obligation of an individual under the Loan Repayment Program for service or payment of damages shall be canceled upon the death of the individual.

-"(2) The Secretary shall by regulation provide for the partial or total waiver or suspension of any obligation of service or payment by an individual under the Loan Repayment Program whenever compliance by the individual is impossible or would involve extreme hardship to the individual and if enforcement of such obligation with respect to any individual would be unconscionable. "(3) The Secretary may waive, in whole or in part, the rights of the United States to recover amounts under this section in any case of extreme hardship or other good cause shown, as determined by the Secretary.
+"(2) The Secretary shall by regulation provide for the partial or total waiver or suspension of any obligation of service or payment by an individual under the Loan Repayment Program whenever compliance by the individual is impossible or would involve extreme hardship to the individual and if enforcement of such obligation with respect to any individual would be unconscionable.

+"(3) The Secretary may waive, in whole or in part, the rights of the United States to recover amounts under this section in any case of extreme hardship or other good cause shown, as determined by the Secretary.

-"(4) Any obligation of an individual under the Loan Repayment Program for payment of damages may be released by a discharge in bankruptcy under title 11 of the United States Code only if such discharge is granted after the expiration of the 5-year period beginning on the first date that payment of such damages is required, and only if the bankruptcy court finds that nondischarge of the obligation would be unconscionable. "(n)(1) By not later than the first of March of each year, the Secretary shall, beginning with fiscal year 1990, submit to the Congress an annual report for the preceding fiscal year setting out- "(A) the number of such applications filed with respect to each type of health profession; "(B) the health professional positions maintained by the Service or by tribal or Indian organizations for which recruitment or retention is difficult; "(C) the number of contracts described in subsection (f) that are entered into with respect to each health profession; and "(D) the amount of loan payments made in total and by health profession. "(2) Not later than the first of July of each year, beginning in 1989, the Secretary shall submit to Congress a report on- "(A) the number of providers of health care that will be needed by Indian health programs by location and profession, during the three fiscal years beginning after the date the report is filed: and "(B) the measures the Secretary plans to take to fill the health professional positions maintained by the Service or by tribes or tribal or Indian organizations for which recruitment or retention is difficult.
+"(4) Any obligation of an individual under the Loan Repayment Program for payment of damages may be released by a discharge in bankruptcy under title 11 of the United States Code only if such discharge is granted after the expiration of the 5-year period beginning on the first date that payment of such damages is required, and only if the bankruptcy court finds that nondischarge of the obligation would be unconscionable.

+"(n)(1) By not later than the first of March of each year, the escretary shall, beginning with fiscal year 1990, submit to the press an annual report for the preceding fiscal year setting outRegulations.

+"(A) the number of such applications filed with respect to each type of health profession;

+"(B) the health professional positions maintained by the size or by tribal or Indian organizations for which recruitments retention is difficult;

+"(C) the number of contracts described in subsection (f) that are entered into with respect to each health profession; and "(D) the amount of loan payments made in total and by health profession.

+"(2) Not later than the first of July of each year, beginning in 1989, the Secretary shall submit to Congress a report on-

+"(A) the number of providers of health care that will be needed by Indian health programs by location and profession, during the three fiscal years beginning after the date the report is filed; and

+"(B) the measures the Secretary plans to take to fill the health professional positions maintained by the Service or by tribes or tribal or Indian organizations for which recruitment or retention is difficult.

+"(o) There are authorized to be appropriated such sums as may be necessary for each fiscal year to carry out the provisions of this section.

+"TRAVEL EXPENSES FOR RECRUITMENT

+25 USC 1616b.